Mumsfilibaba/DXR-Project/CodeStandard.md

 ### Enums
 * Enums should use the capital letter 'E' as prefix

-* Enum class should be preferred, unless they mostly will be used as integers
+* Enum class should be preferred, unless they mostly will be used as integers.

+* Enum classes with flags can use the 'ENUM_CLASS_OPERATORS' macro to make operations such as 'and', 'or' etc to work.

 * Example can be seen below:
 ```